3DXChatCoders/3DXChat-Plus/README.md

 # Who are we?
-We are a team of 4 horny developers doing adult games more fun to play.
+We are a team of 4 horny developers.

 # 3DXChat Plus
 <b>3DXCHatCoders</b> presents 3DXChat Plus.<br>